 If you Cancel Xfinity Internet Service, Can you Keep Using Xfinity Mobile?

-Xfinity Mobile has a solid offering of mobile devices (mostly on the higher end), including both iPhones and Androids.
+Xfinity Mobile has a solid offering of mobile devices (mostly on the higher end and a few budget offerings), including both both iOS and Android OS devices.
 You can either buy the phone outright or spread out the cost of the phone over 24 months (at 0% APR).

 Xfinity Mobile BYOD (Bring Your Own Device)

-There was no Xfinity Mobile option to bring your own device (BYOD) until recently, but now you can bring your own iPhone device (iPhone 6 and later for iPhones, and Galaxy S8 or later for Android).
-You can check device compatibility here.
+You can bring your own device (BYOD) when you switch to Xfinity Mobile (iPhone 6 and later for iPhones, Google Pixel, and Samsung Galaxy S8 or later for Android).
+You can check Xfinity Mobile device compatibility here.

-I alluded to this earlier, but any Xfinity Mobile review on my behalf would not be complete without addressing the elephant in the room: my previous beefs with Xfinity customer service and pricing.
-I’ve written many articles over the years on topics such as how to get rid of your Xfinity modem rental fee, how to replace an Xfinity modem with your own, how to negotiate with Xfinity, how to cut your Xfinity bill, and so on.
-Xfinity is a publicly traded company – and as such, their goal has been to maximize profit through their fees, pricing, and contracts.
+I alluded to this earlier, but any Xfinity Mobile review on my behalf would not be complete without addressing the elephant in the room: my previous beefs with Xfinity TV and Internet pricing.
+I’ve written many articles over the years on topics such as how to get rid of your Xfinity modem rental fee, how to replace an Xfinity modem with your own, how to negotiate with Xfinity, how to cut your Xfinity bill, and so on, to help readers save money.

-I do see the broader company making serious efforts to improve its customer service and experience.
+I do see the broader company making serious efforts to improve its customer service and experience with Xfinity Mobile and elsewhere.
 For example:

 - With Cable/Internet pricing, they have started offering existing customers extended contracts at prices previously only accessible to new customers (having to quibble over pricing and continual increases has long been a complaint of mine and others).